An official website of the European Union. See all European Institutions

 The European Union is the biggest market in the world for Kenya's exports.
 It's also a major source of funding to support regional security, of investment in Kenya's economy, of financial support for the country's development, and of aid to alleviate humanitarian crises that affect Kenya.
 Europeans from all walks of life – businesspeople, tourists, artists, diplomats, NGO workers and many more – are engaged in a relationship with the people of Kenya: a close cultural and social relationship.

-Cultural ties between Kenya and Europe still reflect the limited amount of contact between eastern Africa and Europe until the last century, but contemporary cultural links are flourishing.
+Cultural ties between Kenya and Europe still reflect the limited amount of contact between eastern Africa and Europe until the last century, but contemporary cultural links are flourishing including the organisation each year of a successful European Film Festival which is now into its 27th year.

 Kenya's and the EU's mutual interests and common values make us natural allies.
 With that in mind, EU diplomats and Kenyan decision-makers are now engaged in a political dialogue about how best to work together: as allies in promoting peace and stability, as partners in trade and development, and as likeminded actors on the world stage.